Abdelhman-sayed/DataCompressionHuffmanTechnique/README.md

 6. **Generate Huffman Codes Table (Optional):** Create a table mapping characters to their Huffman codes for use during decompression.

 This process results in a compressed representation of the input data, with shorter codes for more frequently occurring characters.

+please change the directory of bin file in compress process and original file in decompress process in HelloApplication.java that contain GUI.